kevinleeex/awesome-ml-algorithms/README.md

 # awesome-ml-algorithms
-This is the classical machine learning algorithms that I've practiced.
+This is repo containing the classical machine learning algorithms that I've practiced.